 SECTION 1.
-The Board of Governors of The University of North Carolina, in coordination with the Department of Public Instruction, shall study the impacts of raising the compulsory public school attendance age from 16 to 17 or 18.
+The Board of Governors of The University of North Carolina, in coordination with the Department of Public Instruction and the North Carolina Independent Colleges and Universities, shall direct the appropriate entity to study the impacts of raising the compulsory public school attendance age prior to completion of a high school diploma from 16 to 17 or 18.
 In its study, the Board of Governors shall consider all of the following: